-1. Residual vision with awareness: Object discrimination, movement detection and localization movements were monitored through the use of Beckman EOG electrodes.
-Results showed that compared to a matched control group, hemispherectomized subjects were in general impaired at discriminating 2D patterns presented simultaneously in their blind and intact visual fields.
-Performances improved, however, in two of the four subjects when 3D stimuli were presented bilaterally.
-No discrimination was possible for any of the experimental subjects when the two stimuli were presented in the blind field.
-These results led us to conclude that some complex visual abilities persist in the blind field of hemispherectomized subjects and that some interfield comparisons can be carried out suggesting that the blind field has some limited access to the intact hemisphere.
+We tested a first group of hemispherectomized patients in 1987 (Ptito and others 1987) in a pattern (2D) and an object (3D) discrimination task.
+The patients had to indicate whether pairs of stimuli presented simultaneously in both hemifields parafoveally or at 30 degrees eccentricity were the same or different.
+Testing was performed monocularly, and eye movements were monitored through the use of Beckman EOG electrodes.
+Results showed that compared to a matched control group, hemispherectomized patients were in general impaired at discriminating 2D patterns presented simultaneously in their blind and intact visual fields.
+Performances improved, however, in two of the four patients when 3D stimuli were presented bilaterally.
+No discrimination was possible for any of the experimental patients when the two stimuli were presented in the blind field.
+These results led us to conclude that some complex visual abilities persist in the blind field of hemispherectomized patients and that some interfield comparisons can be carried out, suggesting that the blind field has some limited access to the intact hemisphere.